 Welcome to Central Asia!
 Upon arrival to Almaty International Airport, we will meet you and transfer to hotel for rest after flight.
-The rest of the day is at leisure.
+The rest of the day is at your leisure.
 Overnight at our hotel in Almaty.

 Day 4: Almaty (Kazakhstan) [B,L,D]

 Breakfast at hotel.
 Full day sightseeing in Almaty: visit Panfilov Park, Zenkov (wooden constructed) Cathedral, St. Nicholas Cathedral, National Musical Instruments Museum, Central State Museum, Almaty’s Green Bazaar, Panoramic view from Kok Tobe.
-Overnight at hotel in Almaty.
+Overnight in Almaty.

 Day 5: Almaty – Bishkek (Kazakhstan/Kyrgyzstan) [B,L,D]